 § 663.510 What is the purpose of this section?

-This section provides information and requirements for the transfer of title for Federal property and equipment, the donation of Federal excess and surplus property to Tribes or Intertribal consortiums carrying out TTSGP compacts and funding agreements, as well as the procedures used for the acquisition of property with funds provided under such agreements.
+This section provides information and requirements for the transfer of title for Federal property and equipment, the donation of Federal excess and surplus property to Tribes carrying out TTSGP compacts and funding agreements, as well as the procedures used for the acquisition of property with funds provided under such agreements.

-§663.511 How will the Secretary exercise discretion to acquire and donate excess and surplus Federal property to a Tribe or intertribal consortium?
+§663.511 How will the Secretary exercise discretion to acquire and donate excess and surplus Federal property to a Tribe?

-The Secretary will exercise discretion in a way that gives maximum effect to the requests of Tribes or Intertribal consortium for donation of excess or surplus Federal property, provided that the requesting Tribe shall state how the requested property is appropriate for use for any purpose for which a TTSGP compact and funding agreement is authorized.
+The Secretary will exercise discretion in a way that gives maximum effect to the requests of Tribes for donation of excess or surplus Federal property, provided that the requesting Tribe shall state how the requested property is appropriate for use for any purpose for which a TTSGP compact and funding agreement is authorized.
 The Secretary shall assist the Tribes to resolve any barriers to full implementation that may arise to the fullest extent possible.

 Government-Furnished Equipment

-§663.515 How does a Tribe or Intertribal consortium obtain title to property furnished by the Federal government for use in the performance of a TTSGP compact or funding agreement?
+§663.515 How does a Tribe or Intertribal consortium obtain title to property furnished by the Federal government, where such property is available, for use in the performance of a TTSGP compact or funding agreement?

 (a) If the Tribe or Intertribal consortium is assuming a USDOT program that has property or equipment: